tatankam/eventmap/docs/ARCHITECTURE_API.md

 ### Benefits 💡

 - Enhances `/sentencetopayload` endpoint to support **flexible, unstructured user queries**.
-- Converts user-friendly input (e.g., "Find me concerts along my trip from Berlin to Munich next weekend") into strict backend-compatible parameters.
+- Converts user-friendly input (e.g., if I have events in Germany instead of only in the demo Veneto region, Italy, "Find me concerts along my trip from Berlin to Munich next weekend") into strict backend-compatible parameters.
 - Ensures **schema validation** and consistent user experience powered by **AI and vector search**.

 ---